dashhive/dashchum/README.md

 docker exec -it dash_masternode_local_seed-core-1 dash-cli getbalance

 # Send 100 dash from the seed node to your wallet
-# Copy the Address from the first row in the table
+# Copy the Address from the first row in the table (in your browser)
 docker exec -it dash_masternode_local_seed-core-1 dash-cli sendtoaddress "yMbdOiNzOCNKlJwj530ir7aJ4DtjFqVejz" 100
 ```